Unknownerror-404/NeuroLeveL/README.md

 - ✅ Make the code more dynamic to mirror updating weights in a perceptron.
 - Making xp required for succeeding levels follow similar perceptronic logic.
 - Pull out the ports for tuning weights and biases to the discord chat region itself, rather than implicit tuning in the handler code.
-- Optimization of database updates, making sequential processing more efficient by implementing batch or parallel processing updates.
 ---